ngojohn2002/11-Express-js-Note-Taker/README.md

    - **Clearing the Form**: If you want to clear the fields without saving, click the "Clear Form" button in the navigation bar.

 4. **Managing Notes**:
    - **Viewing Existing Notes**: Click on any note in the list on the left to view its details on the right.
-This allows you to see and edit the contents of your notes.
+This allows you to see the contents of your notes.
    - **Deleting a Note**: Click the delete button next to each note in the list to remove the note.
 The note will be deleted from the JSON file and the list will update accordingly.

 [Back to Table of Contents](#table-of-contents)